dotnet/arcade/Documentation/Darc.md

 - `--id` - **(Required)**.
 BAR id of build to assign to channel.
 - `--channel` - **(Required)**.
 Channel to assign build to.
 - `--publish-installers-and-checksums` **(Required)** Whether installers and checksums should be published.
 This should be true all the time.
-This will be defaulted to true in future (https://github.com/dotnet/core-eng/issues/10655)
-- `--publishing-infra-version` - Default version or if nothing is mentioned then it is 2.
-To get V3 benefits use 3.
+- `--publishing-infra-version` - Version of publishing, for latest publishing benefits use 3.
+Default is 2.
 - `--signing-validation-parameters` - Additional (MSBuild) properties to be passed to signing validation
 - `--symbol-publishing-parameters` -Additional (MSBuild) properties to be passed to symbol publishing
-- `--default-channels` - Default channel to the repository branch.
+- `--default-channels` - Assign build to all default channels.
+Required if --channel is not specified.
 - `--source-branch` - Branch that should be used as base for the promotion build.
 - `--source-sha` - SHA that should be used as base for the promotion build.
 - `--validate-signing` - Perform signing validation.